 Suspended students seeking readmission must petition the Academic Review Board prior to the beginning of the semester.
-This written statement should include the reasons he or she would like to be admitted, his or her work schedule, proposed course load, educational goals and any other information that might provide an explanation of the circumstances that led to the academic suspension.
+This written statement should include the reasons the student would like to be admitted, his or her work schedule, proposed course load, educational goals and any other information that might provide an explanation of the circumstances that led to the academic suspension.

-The Academic Review Board will review the letter and any other supporting documentation submitted by the student and will make its decision.
-Re-enrollment may be contingent on the student taking specific courses or activities as required by the Academic Review Board.
+The Academic Review Board will review the letter and any other supporting documentation submitted by the student and will make its decision Re-enrollment may be contingent on the student taking specific courses or activities as required by the Academic Review Board.
 The sole intent of the Board will be to provide the student the greatest possible opportunity for academic success.
-The petition and any supporting documents should be mailed to:
+Petitions for reinstatement should be e-mailed to ARB@mitchellcc.edu.
+Petitions may also be delivered, in person, to Students Services at either campus.